It’s almost time for the first day of Kindergarten.

 Eek!
 Kindergarten!
 How did time fly so quickly that it is already time to begin thinking about the first day of Kindergarten?

 Just yesterday, I was changing diapers and trying to manage toddlers at home.
 God speed, and now my middle is off to Kindergarten.

-As I prepare my six-year-old for the big doors of elementary, there are a few things I am keeping in mind.
+As I prepare my six-year-old for the big doors of elementary, I keep a few things in mind.
 As a former educator and parent of a rising Kindergartener, I also have a few tips to pass along with you to help guide you to a successful first day back to school.

 Kindergarten is a huge milestone, and although I’d like time to slow down, I also know my middle child is ready to dive all in.
 So here we are!

 RELATED: What should a five-year-old know before Kindergarten?
 Start here with our activity cards.

 How to prepare a child for the first day of Kindergarten.